 Many factors can cause a person to wake up with a racing heart, including stress, sleep deprivation, sleep apnea, and changes in blood sugar levels.

-Sometimes, upon waking, it may feel as though the heart is beating very fast or pounding in the chest.
-A person may also feel shaky or anxious when this happens.
+Sometimes, people may wake up feeling like their heart is beating very fast or pounding in the chest.
+They may also feel shaky or anxious when this happens.

-A racing or irregular heart rate is not always a matter for concern, but it can indicate a medical condition, such as heart disease, diabetes, a sleep disorder, or anemia.
-If a person’s heart rate changes, it is best to seek medical advice to rule out any serious issues.
+“Tachycardia” is the medical term for a rapid heart rate.
+It is not always a matter of concern but can indicate a medical condition.
+If a person’s heart rate changes, they can seek medical advice to rule out any serious issues.

-This article looks at why a person may wake up with their heart racing and when to see a doctor.
+This article discusses why someone may wake up with their heart racing and when to contact a doctor.

 Some experts say that caffeine consumption can increase heart rate.
 Caffeine is present in coffee, tea, soda, and some medications.